iLert/docs/integrations/microsoft-teams/README.md

 ---
 description: >-
-  The iLert Microsoft Teams Integration helps you to easily connect iLert with Microsoft Teams.
+  The ilert Microsoft Teams Integration helps you to easily connect ilert with Microsoft Teams.
 ---